Skip to main content

 • The Didit Console — navigate to the blocklist section and add items manually.

-• The Blocklist API — programmatically manage blocklist items.
-See the Blocklist API reference.
+• The Lists API — programmatically manage blocklist entries.
+See the Lists API reference.

-For API-based blocklist management, see the Add to blocklist, Remove from blocklist, and List blocklist items endpoints.
+For API-based blocklist management, see the Create entry, Delete entry, and List entries endpoints.